Irish developer revives plans for Europe's tallest residential tower

 Property companies have launched a slew of luxury residential scheme across London in a bid to cash in on rising house prices and demand from foreign investors looking to park their money in the capital's property amid concerns that the market is getting overheated.

-The plans also come as the estate's owners, the Canary Wharf Group which is majority owned by Songbird Estates SBDE.L, look to increase the amount of housing on the estate which has so far been dominated by skyscrapers occupied by banks such as Morgan Stanley (MS.N) and Barclays (BARC.L).
+The plans also come as the estate's owners, the Canary Wharf Group which is majority owned by Songbird Estates, look to increase the amount of housing on the estate which has so far been dominated by skyscrapers occupied by banks such as Morgan Stanley and Barclays.

 The Herstmere will tower over the Canary Wharf estate by seven metres when it is completed but will still be overshadowed by the Qatari-funded Shard skyscraper on the banks of the River Thames, which is western Europe's tallest skyscraper at 310 metres high.